 Have you ever fixated on past mistakes and struggled with negative self-talk?
-The human brain is hardwired to focus on the negative, which tend to have a more significant impact on us than positive ones.
+The human brain is hardwired to focus on the negative, which tends to have a more significant impact on us than positive ones.

 What’s worse is that these tendencies can have a massive effect on the way we think and even on our behavior, relationships, and work.